ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/aws-load-balancer-controller/introduction-to-aws-load-balancer-controller.md

 You can add [annotations] to kubernetes Ingress and Service objects to customize their behaviour.

-Annotations in the AWS Load Balancer Controller are additional metadata or configuration settings that can be added to Kubernetes resources (such as Services and Ingresses) to provide specific instructions or customizations for the load balancer configuration.
+Annotations in the AWS Load Balancer Controller are additional metadata or configuration settings that can be added to kubernetes resources (such as Services and Ingresses) to provide specific instructions or customizations for the load balancer configuration.

 By adding annotations to kubernetes resources, you can configure advanced features like SSL/TLS termination, sticky sessions, health checks, target group attributes, cross-zone load balancing, access logs, security policies, and more.